reboxer/discord-oauth2/README.md

 `clientId`: Your application's client id.
 Can be omitted if provided on the client constructor.

 `prompt`: Controls how existing authorizations are handled, either consent or none (for passthrough scopes authorization is always required).
-Defaults to consent.

 `scope`: The scopes requested in your authorization url, can be either a space-delimited string of scopes, or an array of strings containing scopes.